zachshannon/CellularAutomatonVisualiser/readme.md

 or:
 ![](out2.png)

-(These images were all generated using test.py)
+(These images were both generated using test.py)

-##TODO
-- More shapes
-- Prettier Outputs
-- Animated GIFS
-- More cellular automaton?
-That's a big one!
+Tested with Python 3 and PIL on a machine running Ubuntu 14.04.4 LTS.